-- · ensuring counterparties, together with the respective credit limits, are approved, and - ensuring that transactions are undertaken with a number of counterparties.
+- ensuring counterparties, together with the respective credit limits, are approved, - · ensuring that transactions are undertaken with a number of counterparties, and - ensuring that the majority of transactions are undertaken on recognised exchanges.

 Exceptions to compliance are reported to management on a regular basis.